Why Doesn’t Tom Cruise Wear A Helmet When Riding His Motorcycle Around The Airbase? Real-Life US Military Pilots React To Top Gun: Maverick

 LT.
 DOSEN: As a Maritime Patrol Plane Pilot, my flying is much tamer than that in Top Gun, I have always been fascinated with the way jets fly within valleys and canyons and how they stay upside down to help provide better visuals and stay close to the walls.
 In Death Valley, CA, there is a place called Star Wars Canyon — that is an awesome spot to watch them practice in real life.

-Are there any scenes that resonate with you?
+What are the scenes that resonated with you?

 COL. RIDER: The G-induced Loss of Consciousness (GLOC) because I’ve had a few friends who lost their lives due to GLOC.